alisenby94/cart-pole-deep-q-learning/README.md

 # cart-pole-q-learning

-A simple experiment to solve the classic cart-pole gymnasium problem using a Q-Learning model.
+A simple experiment to solve the classic cart-pole gymnasium problem using a Deep Q-Neural Network.